FBoyles/3dsig/README.md

 ```
 From here, you can view the files in your current directory, and choose a kernel to start a new notebook.
 Try loading Workshop.ipynb and experimenting with the features available.

-0.5: If you downloaded this from GitHub, download the data

-TODO explain directory structure?

 __File overview:__

 There are two data files for this workshop, found in the 'data' folder: